tustin2121/James_Somerton_Transcripts/_videos/J-aYcSQ0DWQ.md

 <compare>
 <james {% include timecode %}>

-But first they need to take a trip to California, to the address Ash was given by the dying man.
+But first they need to take a <mark>trip to California</mark>, <mark>to the address</mark> Ash was given by the dying man.
 On their way there they make a little stop over in the small hamlet Ash spent most of his early childhood in.
 This is where we see the hardened criminal open up to Eiji, using the process of teaching him how to handle a pistol to get close to him.
 After Gozine’s men find them though, a shootout ensues, but our main team make it out alive and get back on the road to California.

-Once there they find a mansion occupied by a man revealed to be Lee Yut-Lung, the youngest son of China's largest crime family.
-They later encounter the home's true occupant, a doctor who informs them that Banana Fish is an untraceable drug that brainwashes its users — turning them into near thoughtless murder machines.
-Golzine intends to sell the drug to the United States government, which seeks to use it to overthrow communist and leftist regimes in South America.
+Once there they find <mark>a mansion occupied by a man revealed to be Lee Yut-Lung, the youngest son of China's largest crime family.
+They later encounter the home's true occupant, a doctor who informs them that Banana Fish is an untraceable drug that brainwashes its users</mark> — turning them into near thoughtless murder machines. <mark>Golzine intends to sell the drug to the United States government, which seeks to use it to overthrow communist</mark> and leftist regimes <mark>in South America.</mark>

 This sounds absurd, but look up some of the stuff Regan did in South America in the 1980s.
 It’s not that far-fetched.

-The group is almost immediately captured by Golzine's men and taken back to New York.
-Once there, Shorter Wong, Ash’s best friend, is injected with the Banana Fish serum to show off what it can do.
-He’s instructed to kill Eiji.
-Shorter attacks Eiji in a frenzy, though in a moment of lucidity, he is able to beg Ash to kill him.
+The group is almost immediately <mark>captured by Golzine's men</mark> and taken back to New York.
+Once there, Shorter Wong, Ash’s best friend, is <mark>injected with the Banana Fish</mark> serum to show off what it can do.
+He’s <mark>instructed to kill Eiji.</mark> Shorter attacks Eiji in a frenzy, though in <mark>a moment of lucidity</mark>, he is able to <mark>beg Ash to kill him</mark>.
 Ash is given a gun with one bullet… Kill Shorter, or kill himself.
 He shoots and kills his best friend to prevent him from killing Eiji.

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_banana_fish %}>

-Ash and his allies travel to the address in California, finding a mansion occupied by a man revealed to be Lee Yut-Lung, the youngest son of China's largest crime family.
-They later encounter the home's true occupant, a doctor who informs them that Banana Fish is an untraceable drug that brainwashes its users.
-Golzine intends to sell the drug to the United States government, which seeks to use it to overthrow communist governments in South America.
-The group is subsequently captured by Golzine's men, who inject Shorter with Banana Fish and instruct him to kill Eiji.
-When Shorter begs Ash to kill him in a moment of lucidity, Ash fatally shoots him.
+Ash and his allies travel <mark num=2>to the address</mark> <mark num=1>in California</mark>, finding <mark>a mansion occupied by a man revealed to be Lee Yut-Lung, the youngest son of China's largest crime family.
+They later encounter the home's true occupant, a doctor who informs them that Banana Fish is an untraceable drug that brainwashes its users</mark>. <mark>Golzine intends to sell the drug to the United States government, which seeks to use it to overthrow communist</mark> governments <mark>in South America.</mark> The group is subsequently <mark>captured by Golzine's men</mark>, who <mark>inject Shorter with Banana Fish</mark> and <mark>instruct him to kill Eiji.</mark> When Shorter <mark num=10>begs Ash to kill him</mark> in <mark num=9>a moment of lucidity</mark>, Ash fatally shoots him.

 </from>
 </compare>

 <compare>
 <james {% include timecode %}>

 This sends Ash into a violent spiral, and he ends up cutting a bloody swath through Golzine’s mansion in order to save Eiji once again, after he’d been locked away by the mob boss’s men.
 Ash rescues him and the mansion is set ablaze.